 Security

 A VoIP SP shall use Transport Layer Security (TLS) to provide privacy and integrity protection of SIP messages exchanged over the non-facilities-based VoIP interconnection interface.
 TLS version 1.2 (RFC 5246) shall be supported, and higher TLS versions may be supported (e.g., TLS version 1.3 defined in RFC 8446).
-The VoIP SP shall be capable of supporting both TLS client and server roles; i.e., the VoIP SP shall be capable of initiating a TLS session to a peer SP, and accepting a TLS session establishment request from a peer SP.
+The VoIP SP shall be capable of supporting both TLS client and server roles; i.e., the VoIP SP shall be capable of initiating a TLS session to a peer SP using the trusted domain name information that it received from the peer SP as described in clause 5.1.1, and accepting a TLS session establishment request from a peer SP.
 The VoIP SP shall avoid TLS protocol version intolerance; i.e., if only TLS 1.2 is supported, TLS handshakes with peers that try to negotiate higher – yet unknown – versions (e.g., TLS 1.3) shall succeed (in this case negotiating TLS 1.2).
 While support for TLS at the peering SIP signaling interface is mandatory, support for SIPS URI scheme is not required.

 The VoIP SP shall support the following TLS cipher suite: